MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-mission-critical/mission-critical-hub-spoke-architecture-content.md

 - **Multiple deployment environments**

-    - One application landing zone subscription as the production enviroment that contains only team-managed resources that are used to run, deploy, maintain, and monitor the application in production, across all regions.
+    - One application landing zone subscription as the production environment that contains only team-managed resources that are used to run, deploy, maintain, and monitor the application in production, across all regions.
     - One application landing zone subscription as pre-production environment to contain deployments that fully reflect production.
 Multiple independent deployments may exist in this subscription, such as staging and integration.
     - One application landing zone subscription that contains all development environments.
 The environments are short-lived while the subscription isn't